A complete guide to get all the benefits of running while avoiding injuries.

 The goal of the program is to build up to 30 min of consecutive running over a 4 week period.
 All runs in this phase should be done at a 4/10 effort level.
 We suggest doing dynamic stretches for 2-5 min before running. {Link to video]

 Proper running form will help to make you a more efficient runner.
-Getting your form analyzed is a great way to learn drills and techniques specific to you.
+Getting your gait analyzed is a great way to learn drills and techniques specific to you.
 If you do not have a running coach or medical/fitness provider that can evaluate your form, below is one of our favorite drills.
 You can add these marching drills in prior to a run and it will only take 1-2 min.
 While running, you can think about driving the knee forward like you are kneeing a soccer ball as opposed to juggling a soccer ball.
-You can also check out our article about why to get a gait analysis to learn more about this. [link to blog about why get a gait analysis]
+You can also check out our article about why you should get a gait analysis to learn more about this.

 Adjusting the Plan